QasimA20/Summer_IST495/README.md

 # Summer_IST495
-Real-time dictionary-based sentiment analysis for news headlines (IST 495 Internship)
+Real-time dictionary-based sentiment analysis for stock news headlines (IST 495 Internship)

 **Intern: Qasim Ansari**

 ## Project Overview

-This internship project focuses on developing a real-time, dictionary-based sentiment analyzer specifically designed to evaluate news headlines.
-Unlike many sentiment tools that rely on pretrained models, this system emphasizes interpretability and adaptability, learning and updating in real-time through a custom-built sentiment dictionary.

-The project will also include a visual dashboard that displays sentiment trends across time, categories (sports or economic news, not sure yet), and topics.
-This dashboard will help surface patterns in public tone as reflected in headline language.
+This internship project focuses on real-time sentiment analysis of stock market news headlines using a custom-built dictionary-based scoring system.

+Unlike black-box machine learning sentiment models, this approach is transparent, explainable, and easily adaptable.
+The system ingests live headlines, assigns sentiment scores using a curated keyword dictionary, and correlates sentiment with actual stock price movements.

+The end product is an interactive Streamlit dashboard that allows users to:

+Explore recent headlines and their sentiment scores

+Track sentiment trends for specific tickers over time

+Compare sentiment with actual price changes at multiple intervals

+Identify top positive/negative keywords driving market tone

+This work combines data engineering, sentiment analysis, and dashboard design into a complete, automated pipeline.

 ---

 ## Project Objectives

-1. **Build a Real-Time Sentiment Scoring Engine**
+1. **Build a Real-Time Sentiment Scoring Engine** Python scripts ingest live stock headlines from Finviz

-   Create Python scripts that absorb and preprocess incoming news headlines, apply dictionary-based sentiment logic, and assign sentiment scores (either positive, negative, or neutral).
+   Headlines are cleaned, tokenized, and scored using a custom sentiment dictionary

+   Scores are scaled between -1 (strongly negative) and +1 (strongly positive)

-2. **Develop and Maintain a Custom Dictionary**
+3. **Develop and Maintain a Custom Dictionary**
    Work iteratively to expand, tune, and refine a word-score dictionary based on real-world feedback and test results.
 Adjust for domain-specific terms.

-3. **Design a Visual Dashboard (Jupyter/Streamlit)**
+4. **Design a Visual Dashboard (Jupyter/Streamlit)**
    Build an interactive dashboard that allows sorting/filtering by score, date, or topic.
 Users should be able to explore sentiment patterns and outliers in headline tone over time.

 ---